 FORNILO BEACH

-Fornillo is a smaller, cleaner, less busy area of the town just West of the centre.
-A short 10-minute walk with stunning cliff top views.
-Here you will find more private hire sunbed’s but some great beach front family-run restaurants.
+Fornillo beach is a smaller, cleaner, less busy area of the town, just west of the centre.
+A short, 10-minute walk with stunning cliff-top views.
+Here you will find more private hire sunbeds, but some great beachfront family-run restaurants.

 RELAX WITH A BITE TO EAT ON FORNILO BEACH

-We ate at a place called Da Ferdinandos where we had one of the best Caprese Sandwiches we have ever eaten.
+We ate at a place called ‘da Ferdinando’ where we had one of the best Caprese sandwiches we have ever eaten.
 Seriously good, go find this place when you visit.
-We forgot to take a photo of our sandwich; we safely tucked away it in our bellies before we knew it!
+We forgot to take a photo of our sandwich because it was that good!

 Looking for something different?
-A nature trail known to the locals as ‘Il Sentiero Degli Dei’.
-This is a 6.5km (5 miles) hike and takes around 3 hours.
+A nature trail known to the locals as ‘Il Sentiero degli Dei’.
+This is a 6.5 kilometre (5 miles) hike, and it takes around 3 hours.
 If you set off from Bomerano to Nocelle, it is mostly downhill.
-The views of the coastline are spectacular, and this is very popular amongst tourists.
+The views of the coastline are spectacular, and this is very popular among tourists.
 Wear comfy shoes, take plenty of water, and make sure you have a camera!

 For more information on this hike, visit positano.com.